Maurice Hurt

-Sparrow Maurice "Mo" Hurt, Jr. (born September 8, 1987) is a former American football guard and offensive tackle that played in the National Football League (NFL).
+Sparrow Maurice "Mo" Hurt, Jr. (born September 8, 1987) is an American former professional football guard who played in the National Football League (NFL).
 He played college football for the University of Florida, and was a member of two BCS National Championship teams.
-He was drafted by the Washington Redskins in the seventh round of the 2011 NFL Draft.
+He was selected by the Washington Redskins in the seventh round of the 2011 NFL draft.

-Early years
+Early life

 Hurt was born in Milledgeville, Georgia, and named for his father, Sparrow Maurice Hurt.
 He attended Baldwin High School in Milledgeville, and played high school football for the Baldwin Braves.

 College career

 Hurt accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer's Florida Gators football team from 2006 to 2010.
 He played in three games as a true freshman in 2006, but was subsequently redshirted by his coaches.
 As a redshirt sophomore in 2008, he was a member of the Gators' SEC Championship team, and played in the 2009 BCS Championship Game in which the Gators defeated the Oklahoma Sooners 24–14.